For usability reasons, Proton Contacts encrypts different contact fields in different ways. In this article, we look at:

 Search within contacts

-If you are looking for a specific piece of information within a contact’s detail fields, we recommend searching for the name of the contact and then clicking on the contact to see the encrypted details.
+If you are looking for a specific piece of information within a contact’s detail fields, we recommend searching for the contact’s name and then clicking on that contact to see the encrypted details.

 You can import contacts into ProtonMail by uploading a vCard (VSF) or CSV file.
 Please see our support article on Adding and importing contacts for more details.

 You can export all your contacts, or you can export individual contacts.
 To export all your contacts, open the Proton Contacts web app and go to Settings → Proton Contacts → Import & Export → Export contacts.

 Your contacts will then be decrypted in the browser.
 Once this is done, you can Save them to your default download folder as a VSF file.

 To export individual contacts, open the Proton Contacts web app, find the contact you wish to export, and click the Export icon on the top right of the contacts details.
 The contact will be saved to your default download folder as a VCF file.